microQZR/Movie-Search-Engine/README.md

 A movie search engine built using React and TypeScript.

-It interfaces with a third-party API ([The Movie Database API](https://www.themoviedb.org/)) to fetch a list of recommanded movie titles based on the user's search query.
+It interfaces with a third-party API ([The Movie Database API](https://www.themoviedb.org/)) to fetch a list of recommended movie titles based on the user's search queries.

 ## Features